 Aimed at providing immediate support after an unexpected death.
 Sessions are with the same counsellor each week on the same day and the same time.

 Each session lasts 50 minutes.
 Clients are offered three sessions.

 Clients see the same counsellor each week on the same day and the same time.

 Each session lasts 50 minutes.
 Clients are offered around 10 sessions.

 Clients work with the same counsellor each week on the same day and the same time.

 Each session lasts 50 minutes.
 Clients are offered around 20 sessions.

 Bereavement Group Counselling

 Working together with two group counsellors, clients learn to support each other.

 Each session is 2.5 hours.
-Clients are offered 10 weekly sessions plus one Saturday (TBC).
+Clients are offered 6 weekly sessions by zoom.